Promise Scholars Is Where…

 the community comes together to strengthen our region by encouraging our students to pursue an education after high school.
 Educators, businesses, and local leaders come together to introduce students and parents to the opportunities available after high school and make sure students get on the education pathway to achieve their goals.
 When we help them become successful and contributing adults, our entire region benefits from a brighter, more productive future.

-6th Graders that had volunteers make presentations to their class on their college and career pathways
+6th graders who learned from business leaders that presented on their college and career pathways

-8th Graders that visited a 4-year university and learned about planning and preparing for college
+8th Graders visited a 4-year university and learned about preparing for college

 9th Graders that learned about their personality strengths and related careers to explore

 City of Ontario Class of 2020 students access college financial aid

 The Promise Scholars initiative is a partnership between the Ontario-Montclair School District (OMSD) and Chaffey Joint Union High School District along with Chaffey Community College, California State University San Bernardino, California State University Bakersfield, Cal Poly Pomona, and University of La Verne.
 Promise Scholars works closely with City of Ontario, Inland Empire United Way, and local businesses to help students achieve their college and career dreams.
 Promise Scholars is one of the first universal comprehensive college going programs of its kind in San Bernardino County.

 In 2013, Promise Scholars received the League of California Cities Helen Putnam Award of Excellence and recently was selected by the Bill & Melinda Grants Foundation to take part in their “To and Through” Advising Challenge Initiative.